Woven Fabric Structure

 - After that, the properties of the fabrics are equally determined by all the neighboring warp and weft threads that are parallel to one another.

-Features of Compound Structure
+Features of Compound Fabric Structure

-The following are the features of compound fabric structures.
-They are-
+The following are the features of compound fabric structures: They are-

 - Firstly, to construct a compound fabric structure, more than one series of warp and weft threads are used.